-Computational Propaganda: Bots, Targeting, And The Future
+Computational Propaganda: Bots, Targeting And The Future

 Computational propaganda: The phrase, itself, is so strange and new that it's worth a few moments to consider what it means on its own — as well as what it means for our project of civilization.
 The dictionary defines propaganda as "information, especially of a biased or misleading nature, used to promote or publicize a particular political cause or point of view."

-Through most of history, propaganda was a mainly a tool of states or large institutions simply because they were the only ones with the resources to deploy it on large enough scales to have a large effect.
+Through most of history, propaganda was mainly a tool of states or large institutions simply because they were the only ones with the resources to deploy it on large enough scales to have a large effect.
 In addition, the messages these large institutions deployed were themselves large-scale.
 By that, I mean they couldn't be targeted on a person-to-person basis.
 Think of movies or billboards or pamphlets being tossed out of airplanes.

 But the digital world we so recently built has changed all that.
 The December issue of the journal Big Data was dedicated to the problem of computational propaganda.
 In it, researchers Gillian Bolsover and Philip Howard, of the Oxford Internet Institute, define the dangers that need to be addressed: